AliSoftware/OHAttributedStringAdditions/README.md

 ## Documentation

-_TODO_
-> The source code is fully commented and documentation is auto-generated [here](http://cocoadocs.org/docsets/OHAttributedStringAdditions)
+The source code is fully commented and documentation is auto-generated [here](http://cocoadocs.org/docsets/OHAttributedStringAdditions)

 ## Licence